vivocha/appointments-scheduler-docs/README.md

 }
 ```

-### Set Appointment (set-appointment)
+### Set Appointment

-Given a date-time slot, this block creates a new Appointment in the Calendar.
+Given a date-time slot, this block (*set-appointment*) creates a new Appointment in the Calendar.
 If, during the potentially concurrent Appointment creation, the date-time slot isn't longer available, the block exits through the configured `dateNotAvailable` output.

 This block accepts the following settings: